huydk/testcircleci/README.md

 testcircleci
-This is dev_1 branch and i switch it up cibuild branch added for all before-tested code residing; ci job will checkout this branch
+This is dev_1 branch and i switch it up cibuild branch added for all before-tested code residing; ci job will checkout this branch cibuild branch added for all before-tested code residing; ci job will checkout this branch